Sautéed Frozen Green Beans Recipe (Easy)

 Heat the oil in a large skillet over medium heat.
 Add the onion, pinenuts, and garlic and cook until softened, about 4 minutes.
 Season with Salt and Pepper.

-Add the beans and sauté until softened to your taste, about 5-7 minutes.
+Add the green beans and sauté over medium high heat until softened to your taste, about 5-7 minutes.

-NOTE: You can skip the blanching process (the cooking method of quickly boiling the green beans), but this will result in a much more crunchy green bean texture.
+NOTE: You can skip the blanching process (the c green beans ooking method of quickly boiling the green beans), but this will result in a much more crunchy green bean texture.
 You will also need to increase the cooking time in the pan.

 For Frozen Green Beans (look for these varieties):